cideM/teems/readme.md

 Themes is an array of objects.
 Every config file is read, each line run through a RegExp replacer and the replacer functions will usually return a string that includes the correct color for that line from the theme file.
 So e.g., `*.color0: foo` would be replaced with the value from `theme.color0`.

 Support for apps such as neovim comes through adding a property to each theme, where the key equals the name of the app (see "Supported apps") and the value equals the *color scheme within that app*.
 In other words, the theme shown below ("test") will simply replace whatever color you have set in neovim (in the line `colorscheme yourcurrent-scheme123`) with `colorscheme dracula`.
 Whether or not you have that theme installed in neovim is up to you.
+If a user does not define an entry for each app, the `makeTransforms` function for *that specific app* should just throw an error.

 ```json
 {